Music Guidelines

 Support for meeting New York City criteria regarding production.

-• The means and methods of distribution, quantity of first pressing (if physical copies), project release date, record label (if any), and a description of how you will market the project to your target audience.
+• The means and methods of distribution, quantity of first pressing (if physical copies), project release date, record label (if any).

 • Note: No more than 20% of the award funds may be used towards marketing and distribution.